-10. Delivery of affordable housing - who to involve and how to fund?
+10. Delivery of affordable housing - Who to involve and how to fund?

-We want to encourage a more diverse range and choice of affordable housing within the Park, with the public and private sectors working in collaboration to deliver this.
+The Local Development Plan supports a more diverse range and choice of affordable housing within the Park, with the public and private sectors working in collaboration to deliver this.

 Funding is generally directed to the housing authorities within the councils (Affordable Housing Investment Programme) and housing associations (Housing Association Grant (HAG)).
-We work with the housing authorities to influence how funding is allocated in their Strategic Housing Investment Programme (SHIP).
+We work with the housing authorities to influence how funding is allocated in their Strategic Housing Investment Programme.